cdapio/cdap/cdap-docs/developers-manual/source/testing/debugging.rst

 .. tabbed-parsed-literal::

-  $ cdap-cli.sh get flow live WordCount.WordCounter
+  $ cdap cli get flow live WordCount.WordCounter

 The response is formatted in JSON and—pretty-printed— would look similar to this::